hydra3333/Pi4CC/README.md

      * `Designate the root folder on the USB3 external hard drive` it's the top level folder on the USB3 external hard drive containing .mp4 files and subfolders containing .mp4 files, eg `/mnt/mp4library/mp4library`
    - answer other prompts
      * sometimes you will be asked to visually scan setup results for issues, and press Enter to continue
-     * when you see something like this
-       ```
-       + sudo cp -fv /etc/fstab /etc/fstab.old
-       '/etc/fstab' -> '/etc/fstab.old'
-       + sudo sed -i '$ a #UUID=F8ACDEBBACDE741A /home/pi/Desktop/zzz ntfs defaults,auto,users,rw,exec,umask=000,dmask=000,fmask=000,uid=1000,gid=1000,noatime,x-systemd.device-timeout=120 0 2' /etc/fstab
-       + sudo cat /etc/fstab
-       proc            /proc           proc    defaults          0       0
-       PARTUUID=d9b3f436-01  /boot           vfat    defaults          0       2
-       PARTUUID=d9b3f436-02  /               ext4    defaults,noatime  0       1
-       # a swapfile is not a swap partition, no line here
-       #   use  dphys-swapfile swap[on|off]  for that
-       #UUID=F8ACDEBBACDE741A /mnt/mp4library ntfs defaults,auto,users,rw,exec,umask=000,dmask=000,fmask=000,uid=1000,gid=1000,noatime,x-systemd.device-timeout=120 0 2
-       + set +x
-       Press Enter to start nano to uncomment the line and CHANGE to the correct UUID
-       ```
-       you are about to start the `nano` editor to do 2 things:
-	     * remove any `#` at the start of the line containing `UUID=F8ACDEBBACDE741A`
-	     * remove the `F8ACDEBBACDE741A` string and enter the UUID string you saved earlier ... good luck
    - Reboot the Pi so that any new settings take effect
-8. After rebooting, do part "Setup 1" of the installation (it should be re-startable, feel free to "Control C" and re-start if you feel uncomfortable)
+7. After rebooting, do part "Setup 1" of the installation (it should be re-startable, feel free to "Control C" and re-start if you feel uncomfortable)
    - In a Terminal and do this:
      ```
      cd ~/Desktop